What Do You Wear To No-Gi Jiu-Jitsu Class? | No-Gi BJJ Checklist

 No-Gi Clothing Checklist

 When it comes to no-gi jiu-jitsu there are a few items of clothing I would recommend that you invest in.
-Now, this does not mean you have to buy the most expensive brands on the market.
-In fact, you can easily buy some generic no-gi gear for relatively cheap.

 The items you definitely will need are BJJ rashguards, grappling shorts or spats, a mouthguard, and possibly some headgear.
 Eventually, it would be wise to collect multiple pairs of each item but you don’t need to do that from the start.